israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Methods

 Error.prototype.toSource()
-    Returns a string containing the source of the specified Error object.
+    Returns a string containing the source of the specified Error object; you can use this value to create a new object.

 ## Classes